railsgirls/guides.railsgirls.com/README.md

 ### Pygments and Code Highlighting

-The guides use the [pygments](https://pygments.org/) library to do syntax highlighting.
+The guidelines use the [pygments](https://pygments.org/) library to do syntax highlighting.
 If you don't have it installed you won't be able to see the highlight sections like the following:

 ```
 {% highlight %}